elastx/elx-docs/content/en/docs/dbaas/guides/connect_pcaas_dbaas.md

 ---

 ## Overview
-To be able to establish a connection between your Kubernetes cluster and DBaaS, you need to permit the external IP addresses of your worker nodes  in DBaaS UIs firewall.
+To connect your Kubernetes cluster with DBaaS, you need to allow the external IP addresses of your worker nodes, including reserved IP adresses, in DBaaS UIs firewall.
+You can find the reserved IPs in your clusters Openstack project or ask the support for help.

 Get your worker nodes external IP with the CLI tool kubectl: `kubectl get nodes -o wide`